SPINAL HEMATOMA

 Understanding Spinal Hematoma

 A spinal hematoma refers to the abnormal accumulation of blood within the spinal canal or around the spinal cord.
-Furthermore, this condition can lead to compression of the spinal cord or nerve roots, causing neurological symptoms and potentially severe complications.
+Furthermore, this condition can lead to compression of the spinal cord or nerve roots.
+This can cause neurological symptoms and potentially severe complications.

 Spinal hematomas can occur due to various factors, including: